puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_configuring.markdown

 Select the "Security Credentials" menu and choose "Access Credentials."
 Click on the "Access Keys" tab to view your Access Keys.

 You need to record two pieces of information: the Access Key ID and the Secret Key ID.
 To see your Secret Access Key, click the "Show" link under "Secret Access Key".

-For *OpenStack installations*, your credentials are printed to screen after running `keystone ec2-credentials-create`

 Put both keys in your `~/.fog` file as described above.
 You will also need to generate an SSH private key using Horizon, or simply import a selected public key.